Charles-Fieseler/Learning_Control_Signals_MATLAB/README.md

 ### What is this repository for? ###

 * Uses Dynamic Mode Decomposition to analyze C elegans behavior
+* Note: the Zimmer_analysis folder is quite messy!
+Direct your attention to ./doc

 ### How do I get set up? ###